rainbowdashlabs/chojodev/docs/about_me/my_story.md

 ### So how did I get here?

-1. A lot of private programming in my free time.
-Not related to my studies at all.\
+1. **A lot of private programming in my free time.
+Not related to my studies at all.**
    In some weeks I spend 20 hours or more on programming of private projects.
    This practice allowed me to make a lot of mistakes and just try stuff.
-2. Listen to people who know what they do.\
+2. **Listen to people who know what they do**.
    I was lucky and had some friends which were way more experienced than me.
    These friends told me when I was doing bad stuff and also send me helpful links to documentations which taught me a lot of best practices.
-3. Ask when you have problems\
+3. **Ask when you have problems**
    Programmers tend to just try until it works and often take the first working solution.
-Sadly this solution is often not the best working solution
+   Sadly this solution is often not the best working solution.
-4. Don’t trust YouTube\
+4. **Don’t trust YouTube**
    Most YouTube videos are bad when it comes to programming for several reasons.
    Most motivated people are the newest and don’t know what the best practise is.
-You can’t correct mistakes in videos and wrong videos are online for ages
+   You can’t correct mistakes in videos and wrong videos are online for ages.
-5. Use official sources\
+5. **Use official sources**
    If you have a problem with java read the java documentation.
-Same for python or your database.
-All these languages and applications have very good documentation which will help you to improve your skills.
-There are also a lot of good books out there which will help you to learn new languages or using databases
+   Same for python or your database and basically everything else.
+   All these languages and applications have very good documentation, which will help you to improve your skills.
+   There are also a lot of good books out there, which will help you to learn new languages or using databases.
-6. Find a buddy for code review\
+6. **Find a buddy for code review**
    Find a friend.
    Ideally this friend is more experienced than you, but it can also be one with the same experience.
    Review each other code and look for pitfalls or silly mistakes and discuss general design choices.
    Good software is 30% writing of new code and 70% rewriting and thinking about the implementation.
-7. Google\
+7. **Google**
    The most important skill of a programmer is googling.
    We don’t know everything, but we know where to find it.